peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  `true`  if the objects are equal; otherwise,  `false` .
 In this method, two objects are not equal if they don't have the same type or if one is null and the other isn't.

-<a id="FromBool_bool"></a>
-### FromBool

-    public static PeterO.Cbor.CBORObject FromBool(
-        bool value);

-Returns the CBOR true value or false value, depending on "value".

-<b>Parameters:</b>

- * <i>value</i>: Either  `true`  or  `false` .

-<b>Return Value:</b>

-CBORObject.True if value is true; otherwise CBORObject.False.

-<a id="FromByte_byte"></a>
-### FromByte

-    public static PeterO.Cbor.CBORObject FromByte(
-        byte value);

-Generates a CBOR object from a byte (0 to 255).

-<b>Parameters:</b>

- * <i>value</i>: The parameter  <i>value</i>
- is a byte (from 0 to 255).

-<b>Return Value:</b>

-A CBOR object generated from the given integer.

-<a id="FromByteArray_byte"></a>
-### FromByteArray

-    public static PeterO.Cbor.CBORObject FromByteArray(
-        byte[] bytes);

-Generates a CBOR object from an array of 8-bit bytes; the byte array is copied to a new byte array in this process.
-(This method can't be used to decode CBOR data from a byte array; for that, use the <b>DecodeFromBytes</b> method instead.).

-<b>Parameters:</b>

- * <i>bytes</i>: An array of 8-bit bytes; can be null.

-<b>Return Value:</b>

-A CBOR object where each element of the given byte array is copied to a new array, or CBORObject.Null if the value is null.

-<a id="FromCBORArray_PeterO_Cbor_CBORObject"></a>
-### FromCBORArray

-    public static PeterO.Cbor.CBORObject FromCBORArray(
-        PeterO.Cbor.CBORObject[] array);

-Generates a CBOR object from an array of CBOR objects.

-<b>Parameters:</b>

- * <i>array</i>: An array of CBOR objects.

-<b>Return Value:</b>

-A CBOR object where each element of the given array is copied to a new array, or CBORObject.Null if the value is null.

-<a id="FromCBORObjectAndTag_PeterO_Cbor_CBORObject_int"></a>
-### FromCBORObjectAndTag

-    public static PeterO.Cbor.CBORObject FromCBORObjectAndTag(
-        PeterO.Cbor.CBORObject cborObj,
-        int smallTag);

-Generates a CBOR object from an arbitrary object and gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).

-<b>Parameters:</b>

- * <i>cborObj</i>: The parameter  <i>cborObj</i>
- is a CBORObject. <b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data, and whenever possible, the application should limit this parameter's inputs to types specially handled by this method (such as  `int`  or  `String`  ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
-If the plain-old-data type references other data types, those types should likewise meet either criterion above.

-.

- * <i>smallTag</i>: A 32-bit integer that specifies a tag number.
-The tag number 55799 can be used to mark a "self-described CBOR" object.
-This document does not attempt to list all CBOR tags and their meanings.
-An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority ( <i>iana.org/assignments/cbor-tags</i> ).

-<b>Return Value:</b>

-A CBOR object where the object  <i>cborObj</i>
- is given the tag  <i>smallTag</i>
-.
-If "valueOb" is null, returns a version of CBORObject.Null with the given tag.

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter  <i>smallTag</i>
- is less than 0.

-<a id="FromCBORObjectAndTag_PeterO_Cbor_CBORObject_PeterO_Numbers_EInteger"></a>
-### FromCBORObjectAndTag

-    public static PeterO.Cbor.CBORObject FromCBORObjectAndTag(
-        PeterO.Cbor.CBORObject cborObj,
-        PeterO.Numbers.EInteger bigintTag);

-Generates a CBOR object from an arbitrary object and gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).

-<b>Parameters:</b>

- * <i>cborObj</i>: The parameter  <i>cborObj</i>
- is a CBORObject. <b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data, and whenever possible, the application should limit this parameter's inputs to types specially handled by this method (such as  `int`  or  `String`  ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
-If the plain-old-data type references other data types, those types should likewise meet either criterion above.

-.

- * <i>bigintTag</i>: Tag number.
-The tag number 55799 can be used to mark a "self-described CBOR" object.
-This document does not attempt to list all CBOR tags and their meanings.
-An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority( <i>iana.org/assignments/cbor-tags</i> ).

-<b>Return Value:</b>

-A CBOR object where the object  <i>cborObj</i>
- is given the tag  <i>bigintTag</i>
-.

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter  <i>bigintTag</i>
- is less than 0 or greater than 2^64-1.

- * System.ArgumentNullException:
-The parameter  <i>bigintTag</i>
- is null.

-<a id="FromCBORObjectAndTag_PeterO_Cbor_CBORObject_ulong"></a>
-### FromCBORObjectAndTag

-    public static PeterO.Cbor.CBORObject FromCBORObjectAndTag(
-        PeterO.Cbor.CBORObject o,
-        ulong tag);

-<b>This API is not CLS-compliant.</b>

-Generates a CBOR object from an arbitrary object and gives the resulting object a tag.

-<b>Parameters:</b>

- * <i>o</i>: The parameter  <i>o</i>
- is an arbitrary CBORObject.

- * <i>tag</i>: A 64-bit integer that specifies a tag number.
-The tag number 55799 can be used to mark a "self-described CBOR" object.
-This document does not attempt to list all CBOR tags and their meanings.
-An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority( <i>iana.org/assignments/cbor-tags</i> ).

-<b>Return Value:</b>

-A CBOR object where the object  <i>o</i>
- is given the tag  <i>tag</i>
-.
-If "valueOb" is null, returns a version of CBORObject.Null with the given tag.

-<a id="FromDecimal_decimal"></a>
-### FromDecimal

-    public static PeterO.Cbor.CBORObject FromDecimal(
-        decimal value);

-Converts a.NET decimal to a CBOR object.

-<b>Parameters:</b>

- * <i>value</i>: The parameter  <i>value</i>
- is a Decimal object.

-<b>Return Value:</b>

-A CBORObject object with the same value as the.NET decimal.

-<a id="FromDouble_double"></a>
-### FromDouble

-    public static PeterO.Cbor.CBORObject FromDouble(
-        double value);

-Generates a CBOR object from a 64-bit floating-point number.
-The input value can be a not-a-number (NaN) value (such as  `Double.NaN`  ); however, NaN values have multiple forms that are equivalent for many applications' purposes, and  `Double.NaN`  is only one of these equivalent forms.
-In fact,  `CBORObject.FromDouble(Double.NaN)`  could produce a CBOR-encoded object that differs between DotNet and Java, because  `Double.NaN`  may have a different form in DotNet and Java (for example, the NaN value's sign may be negative in DotNet, but positive in Java).

-<b>Parameters:</b>

- * <i>value</i>: The parameter  <i>value</i>
- is a 64-bit floating-point number.

-<b>Return Value:</b>

-A CBOR object generated from the given number.

-<a id="FromEDecimal_PeterO_Numbers_EDecimal"></a>
-### FromEDecimal

-    public static PeterO.Cbor.CBORObject FromEDecimal(
-        PeterO.Numbers.EDecimal bigValue);

-Generates a CBOR object from a decimal number.
-The CBOR object is generated as follows (this is a change in version 4.0):

- * If the number is null, returns CBORObject.Null.

- * Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 268 and the appropriate format.

- * If the number's exponent is at least 2^64 or less than -(2^64), the CBOR object will have tag 264 and the appropriate format.

- * Otherwise, the CBOR object will have tag 4 and the appropriate format.

-<b>Parameters:</b>

- * <i>bigValue</i>: An arbitrary-precision decimal number.
-Can be null.

-<b>Return Value:</b>

-The given number encoded as a CBOR object.
-Returns CBORObject.Null if  <i>bigValue</i>
- is null.

-<a id="FromEFloat_PeterO_Numbers_EFloat"></a>
-### FromEFloat

-    public static PeterO.Cbor.CBORObject FromEFloat(
-        PeterO.Numbers.EFloat bigValue);

-Generates a CBOR object from an arbitrary-precision binary floating-point number.
-The CBOR object is generated as follows (this is a change in version 4.0):

- * If the number is null, returns CBORObject.Null.

- * Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 269 and the appropriate format.

- * Otherwise, if the number's exponent is at least 2^64 or less than -(2^64), the CBOR object will have tag 265 and the appropriate format.

- * Otherwise, the CBOR object will have tag 5 and the appropriate format.

-<b>Parameters:</b>

- * <i>bigValue</i>: An arbitrary-precision binary floating-point number.
-Can be null.

-<b>Return Value:</b>

-The given number encoded as a CBOR object.
-Returns CBORObject.Null if  <i>bigValue</i>
- is null.

-<a id="FromEInteger_PeterO_Numbers_EInteger"></a>
-### FromEInteger

-    public static PeterO.Cbor.CBORObject FromEInteger(
-        PeterO.Numbers.EInteger bigintValue);

-Generates a CBOR object from an arbitrary-precision integer.
-The CBOR object is generated as follows:

- * If the number is null, returns CBORObject.Null.

- * Otherwise, if the number is greater than or equal to -(2^64) and less than 2^64, the CBOR object will have the object type Integer and the appropriate value.

- * Otherwise, the CBOR object will have tag 2 (zero or positive) or 3 (negative) and the appropriate value.

-<b>Parameters:</b>

- * <i>bigintValue</i>: An arbitrary-precision integer.
-Can be null.

-<b>Return Value:</b>

-The given number encoded as a CBOR object.
-Returns CBORObject.Null if  <i>bigintValue</i>
- is null.

-<a id="FromERational_PeterO_Numbers_ERational"></a>
-### FromERational

-    public static PeterO.Cbor.CBORObject FromERational(
-        PeterO.Numbers.ERational bigValue);

-Generates a CBOR object from an arbitrary-precision rational number.
-The CBOR object is generated as follows (this is a change in version 4.0):

- * If the number is null, returns CBORObject.Null.

- * Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 270 and the appropriate format.

- * Otherwise, the CBOR object will have tag 30 and the appropriate format.

-<b>Parameters:</b>

- * <i>bigValue</i>: An arbitrary-precision rational number.
-Can be null.

-<b>Return Value:</b>

-The given number encoded as a CBOR object.
-Returns CBORObject.Null if  <i>bigValue</i>
- is null.

 <a id="FromFloatingPointBits_long_int"></a>
 ### FromFloatingPointBits